Paraguayan nationality law: Naturalization

+Passports of naturalized Paraguayans list nationality as "naturalized Paraguayan" instead of just "Paraguayan".

 Dual Nationality

 Dual nationality is permitted under the constitution of Paraguay on a reciprocity basis, meaning that unless Paraguay has a bilateral agreement with another nation, that other nationality is not permitted.
 As of 2022, the only countries that have a reciprocity agreement in regards to dual nationality with Paraguay are Spain and Italy.

 Loss of nationality

-In Paraguay, there is a distinction for loss of nationality between nationals born in Paraguay and those who have been naturalised.
-In the latter category, naturalising in another country or being expatriated from the country for more than three years without permission, results in loss of nationality, as provided in Article 150 of the National Constitution of Paraguay, and proceedings thereunder must be instituted by an individual or an agency, for instance, the Migration department.
-Paraguay does not accept dual nationality of naturalised persons.
+In Paraguay, there is a distinction for loss of nationality between nationals born in Paraguay and those who have been naturalized.
+In the latter category, naturalizing in another country or being expatriated from the country for more than three years without permission, results in loss of nationality, as provided in Article 150 of the National Constitution of Paraguay, and proceedings thereunder must be instituted by an individual or an agency, for instance, the Migration department.